 - We then drive south along the scenic coastline to Puerto Vallarta, a paradise for bird lovers, with more than 400 species of migratory birds and marine fowl.

 - Over the next couple of days we go birding in the surroundings.
 Our first visit is to Rancho Primavera, one of the prime birding spots in the vicinity, supporting more than 215 bird species, including parrots, trogons, cuckoos and 16 types of hummingbird.
 It is the best place to see the stunning and elusive rosy thrush-tanager, an absolute must for any keen birder!

 - We also explore the pine-clad highlands at Paso Ancho to see the military macaw nesting sanctuary.
-This beautiful green and blue-feathered bird is classified as vulnerable by the IUCN.;

 - During our stay we also visit Puerto Vallarta Botanical Garden, a bird reserve managed by ornithologists and members of international bird conservation agencies, with a strong focus on orchid conservation.

-- Accommodation: Rancho Primavera, Puerto Vallarta, 3-nights on full board basis
+- Accommodation: Rancho Primavera, Puerto Vallarta, 3-nights on full board basis.

 - This morning we transfer to Puerto Vallarta for a whale-watching excursion.
 Accompanied by a marine biologist guide, we head out to see one of the most charismatic whale species of all – the humpback.
 We watch these gentle giants breaching, tail-slapping, playing and fighting, and listen to their enchanting song via a hydrophone.
 This trip lasts around three hours, and while out we should spot brown and blue-footed boobies, royal tern, magnificent frigatebird, plus both Heermann’s and Bonaparte’s gulls.